web-ridge/gqlgen-sqlboiler/README.md

 ## Features

 - [x] Generate graphql.schema based on sqlboiler structs
+- [x] Three-way-merge with your old schema so you can easily keep your own changes
 - [x] Generate converts between sqlboiler structs and graphql (with relations included)
 - [x] Generate converts between input models and sqlboiler
-- [x] Genarated code understands the difference between empty and null for update inputs so you can set things empty if you explicicitly set them in your mutation!
+- [x] Genarated code understands the difference between empty and null for update input, so you can set things empty if you explicitly set them in your mutation!
 - [x] Fetch sqlboiler preloads from graphql context
-- [x] Support for foreign keys named differently than their corresponding model
+- [x] Support for foreign keys and relations
-- [x] New plugin which generates CRUD resolvers based on mutations in graphql scheme.
+- [x] Plugin which generates CRUD resolvers based on queries/mutations in graphql schema.
 - [x] Support one-to-one relationships inside input types.
 - [x] Generate code which implements the generated where and search filters
-- [x] Batch update/delete generation in resolvers (Not tested yet).
+- [x] Batch update/delete generation in resolvers.
-- [x] Enum support.
+- [x] Enum support (only in graphql schema right now).
-- [x] public errors in resolvers + logging via zerolog. (feel free for PR for configurable logging!)
+- [x] public errors in resolvers + logging via zerolog.

 ## v3.0